rchartra/NcCut/README.md

 # CutView
-A GUI for making linear transects across feature in images and NetCDF files.
+GUI for making transects across images and NetCDF files

-Refer to instructions.txt for installation and usage guide :)
+Look at instructions.txt